 Skyline honey locust is a tree that is native to North America and is basically an open deciduous tree with a highly sophisticated and unique pyramidal form.
 It has an excellent landscape composition due to the tree’s delicate and very fine texture, which suggests that it can be used as a wonderful accent feature just for that very reason.

 This is comparatively a low maintenance tree and the best time for to prune it is late winter once the harsh cold weather has passed.
 The tree prefers full sunlight to be able to grow to perfection and is equally adaptable to both moist and dry growing conditions.
 One of the most impressive features of this tree is that it is not finicky about the soil’s pH levels and is well-tolerant to environmental salt and the effects of the urban population.
+It can be grown in areas where the soil is eroded or on hillsides to stabilize poor soil.

-The trunk and branches of this tree consist of stout thorns that are almost 3 inches long.
 During the late spring season, a mixture of greenish-white and greenish yellow flowers appears on the skyline honey locust trees.
 These beautiful flowers are accompanied by dark-purplish seedpods that are long, flattened and twisted.
 These seedpods obviously contain seeds, but also another substance that is incredibly sweet and gummy, which is what gives these plant species their due name.

 Scientific Name: Robinia hispida

 This is a deciduous showy and flowering shrub that is also known as ‘moss locust’ and ‘rose-acacia.’
 It is native to the Southeastern United States but is now also found as an introduced species in various other regions and areas of North America.
+It grows so fast it’s actually classed as a noxious weed in most of the Midwest States and you cannot grow it there.

-The Bristly Locust grows to an average of 8 feet tall and wide and is considered to be more of an aggressive shrub.
+The Bristly Locust grows to an average of 8 feet tall and wide and is considered to be more like an aggressive shrub.
 This shrub is usually spread by suckers and is highly invasive in Washington, Michigan, Ohio, New Jersey and Pennsylvania.

 The bristly locust tree grows best in loamy soils and silt loams that come with a proper drainage system.
 Like other locust tree varieties, its tolerance levels are not that strong, and it will only thrive well in moderately well-drained soils.